-In the old days, attic ventilation was not important.
+In the old days, attic ventilation was not important

 Houses had very little insulation and were not very air tight.
 Now, homes are well insulated and tightly sealed.
 Attic ventilation is needed for a comfortable home.
-Building codes now usually require 1 square foot of ventilation for every 300 square feet of attic area, divided equally between intake and exhaust vents.
-This is simple arithmetic, no guesswork is involved
+Building codes usually require 1 square foot of ventilation for every 300 square feet of attic area, divided equally between intake and exhaust vents.
+This is simple arithmetic, no guesswork is involved.